866-523-8533 (Toll Free)

 Stephen recognizes the critical role an employee plays in holding an employer accountable, often when no one else will.
 When employees stand up for themselves, they create opportunities to not only improve their own lives but also create systemic change that improves the lives of all workers.
-Committed to getting the best possible result for his clients, Stephen is driven by the real-life implications of each case he takes.
+Having recovered millions on behalf of his clients, Stephen is committed to getting the best possible result for his clients and is driven by the real-life implications of each case he takes.

 Before joining Halunen Law, Stephen had clerkships with Minnesota trial court judges, the Honorable Susan N. Burke, and Dale A. Wolf.
 His experience working on cases through trial provided valuable insight into the judicial process, civil procedure, motion practice, and the impact early strategic decisions have on a case’s outcome.
 All this practical experience plays a central role in Stephen’s aggressive client representation and his pursuit of justice on their behalf.